mfariacastro/mfariacastro.github.io/_pages/index.md

 **Welcome!**

-I am an Senior Economist in the Research Division of the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/).
+I am a Senior Economist in the Research Division of the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/).

 My research focuses on macroeconomics and financial institutions.